chewnoill/collaborative-editor/docs/todo/next-document-history.md

 <img src={DocumentMenuWithHistory}/>

-# What does document histroy look like?
+# What does document history look like?